Non-equilibrium dynamics of symmetry-resolved entanglement and entanglement asymmetry: Exact asymptotics in Rule 54: The setup

 The model is integrable~\cite{friedman2019integrable,gombor2024integrable} and exhibits an infinite number of conservation laws.
 Here we will consider the two conserved quantities with the shortest support, $Q^{(+)}=\sum_j q^{+}_j$, and $Q^{(-)}=\sum_j q^{-}_j$,

-which can be interpreted as the total number of particles, and their current respectively.
+which can be interpreted as the total number of particles, and their current respectively~\cite{gopalakrishnan2018hydrodynamics}.
 The support of the two operators is larger than $1$, which implies that the object $e^{i\beta Q^{\pm}_{A}}$ (where $A$ is a finite subsystem) is not in a product form (contrary to $U(1)$ charges considered in~\cite{bertini2023nonequilibrium}).
-However, their finite support implies an efficient MPO representation with a finite bond dimension.
+However, their finite support implies that they exhibit an efficient representation as a matrix-product-operator (MPO), see e.g.\ \cite{haegeman2017diagonalizing}, with a finite bond dimension.
 In particular, in the case of $Q^{(-)}$, the auxiliary space is two-dimensional, and the MPO has the following staggered structure,

 where the vertical legs represent $1$-qubit physical degrees of freedom, while the two sets of matrices are

 and the boundary vectors in the auxiliary space are chosen as

 Similarly, $e^{i\beta Q^{(+)}}$ can be also represented as an MPO, but the larger support implies a larger bond dimension (in particular, it is $3$), and there is no even-odd staggering effect,